Use a configuration file

 strictness_threshold

-strictness_threshold is supported by the SAST and SCA scanners.
+strictness_threshold is supported by the SAST, SCA, and DAST scanners.
 It sets a severity floor for pipeline gating.
 When configured, the scan exits with code 1 only if at least one vulnerability is found at or above the specified severity level.
 Valid values are none, low, medium, high, and critical.

 strictness_threshold: high